Caballesjason/my-git-cheatsheet/README.md

 git commit -m "My Small Message"
 ```

-It is best practice to make commits in increments of small changes.
+It is a best practice to make commits in increments of small changes.
 Do not make a commit that changes multiple components of a project.
 You also want to keep commit messages short, so here are few dos and don'ts regarding commit messages.

 __Dos__
 - do keep the message short (less than 60-ish characters)